JadinHeaston/sync-application/README.md

 -l
 	Bypasses Windows MAX_PATH limit of 260 characters.
 It appends "\\?\", which requires utilizing backslashes for directory separators in the backend.
 (Thanks, Windows!)

+--list-config <PATH_TO_CONFIG_FILE>
+	Lists all configurations present in the provided configuration file.
+	A configuration name can be provided with this to output the configuration requested.

 --no-recursive-one/two
 	Defines where a recursive process should NOT be used for the respective directory.
 	Add either "one" or "two" at the end, to correspond with which directory shouldn't be recursive.